secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 helm upgrade --namespace securecodebox-system --install auto-discovery-kubernetes secureCodeBox/auto-discovery-kubernetes --set config.containerAutoDiscovery.enabled=true
 ```

- There are three so called `resourceInclusionModes`.
+There are three so-called `resourceInclusionModes`.
 These control which resources the autodiscovery will scan.
 - enabled-per-namespace (default)
 - enabled-per-resource
 - scan-all (scans every service and/ or container in the whole cluster!)

-Depending on the _resourceInclusionMode_ one has to annotate each namespace or kubernetes resource for which the autodiscovery should be enabled.
+Depending on the _resourceInclusionMode_ one has to annotate each namespace or Kubernetes resource for which the autodiscovery should be enabled.
 If `scan-all` is used nothing has to be annotated as everything will be scanned.
 This tutorial will use `enabled-per-namespace` as _ressourceInclusionMode_ which is the default.
 Annotate the `default` namespace to enable the autodiscovery feature for the namespace.
 ```bash